Have you ever thought about how much energy is wasted when you forget to turn off the lights?

 If you leave a light on in your house, you’ll probably notice it fairly quickly.
 It won’t be a big deal unless you’re away for a few months.
 But what if the lights go unnoticed somewhere in your far-off suburban warehouse?
 After searching for the lowest rent so carefully, your warehouse can still end up at the top of your annual spending.
 Some greedy light bulbs can easily burn a hole in your budget.

 In the United States, 657,000 retail buildings, including mentioned above warehouses, consume $20 billion worth of energy per year.
 But a modest budget likely won’t cover expensive upgrades to make a property high-tech and low-energy.
 And besides, you can’t close a store for long without losing customers.
 So you need to manage what you can’t change.
-By introducing commercial energy management solutions, retailers could reduce energy consumption by about $3 billion a year across the United States.
+And here comes energy consumption management to the fore.
+By introducing commercial energy consumption management solutions, retailers could reduce energy consumption by about $3 billion a year across the United States.

 Where does all the money go?